sahariya-divyansh/setu/README.md

 # Causeway

-Causeway is a sync engine purpose-built and benchmarked for sustained low-bandwidth conditions, unlike existing tools which target brief disconnection.
+Causeway is a sync engine purpose-built and benchmarked for sustained low bandwidth conditions, unlike existing tools which target brief disconnection.

 ## The Problem